apometta/holdem-eval/OMPEval/README.md

-**omp-eval author's note:** this is a cloned version of the [OMPEval library](https://github.com/zekyll/OMPEval).
+**holdem-eval author's note:** this is a cloned version of the [OMPEval library](https://github.com/zekyll/OMPEval).
 Because there is [an issue](https://github.com/zekyll/OMPEval/issues/13) which causes a compilation error in the base library, I have cloned it instead of using it as a submodule.
 The fix is to simply add a line of code in [omp/EquityCalculator.h](https://github.com/apometta/omp-eval/blob/master/OMPEval/omp/EquityCalculator.h):

     #include <functional>